facebook/react-native-website/docs/pushnotificationios.md

 static requestPermissions(permissions?: PushNotificationPermissions[]);
 ```

-Requests notification permissions from iOS, prompting the user's dialog box.
-By default, it will request all notification permissions, but a subset of these can be requested by passing a map of requested permissions.
+Requests notification permissions from iOS, prompting the user with a dialog box.
+By default, this will request all notification permissions, but you can optionally specify which permissions to request.
 The following permissions are supported:

 - `alert`
 - `badge`